 Is ROMSfun Safe and Legal?
-ROMSfun is a website where people can download free video game ROMs.
+ROMSfun is a site where you can get free video game ROMs.
 ROMs are files that let you play old games on computers or devices called emulators.

-ROMSfun gives easy access to classic games from the past.
-But it also raises questions about whether it is safe and legal to use.
+ROMSfun makes it easy to play classic games from the past.
+But, it also raises questions about safety and legality.
 Companies say ROMSfun breaks copyright laws by sharing ROMs.

-This article looks at if using ROMSfun is safe and allowed.
-It also talks about why ROM sites like ROMSfun are controversial.
+This article explores if using ROMSfun is safe and legal.
+It also discusses why ROM sites like ROMSfun are often debated.

 Some key points the article covers: